SaraWestWA/TwitOff_SW/README.md

 # TwitOff_SW
-A web application for comparing Twitter users
+A delightful web application for comparing and predicting Tweet auhorship.